Specifications (exact specification may vary, contact TASL for details)

-- A highly sophisticated image analysis system supplied with 64-bit Dell computer & Windows 10 (upgrade to Windows 11 pending).
+- A highly sophisticated image analysis system supplied with 64-bit Dell computer with Windows 11.

 - Fully automated high specification system with high throughput and unparalleled accuracy and low background.
-The system can read both our own proprietary format of detectors, and also the "Autoscan" style of detectors, including automatic ID reading.
+The system can read both our own proprietary format of detectors, including an alphanumeric code, and also the "Autoscan" style of detectors, including automatic ID reading.

-- Nikon optics with x20 objective.
+- Nikon optics with x10 or x20 objective, depending on camera choice.
 Other lens sizes available.
 Highly stable, long-life LED light source.

 - Sophisticated autofocus, including live tracking of the plastic surface.
 Download presentation showing the autofocus and live tracking.